Eamonbaloun/PC-Beginners-Guide/README.md

 - [Overwatch | A-Z, Boost FPS &amp; Optimization Guide](https://www.youtube.com/watch?v=cJrEQuylzOQ&amp;t=228s) - even if you don&#39;t play overwatch this guide is still really good it cover almost everything I would recommend without cutting into windows functionality at all so please if you want to make windows snapper for gaming and want a relatively short to the point tutorial then at lease watch this one. (skip anything about windows apps)

 - [Making and Editing Debloat Scripts for Windows 10](https://www.youtube.com/watch?v=y53p1d5P6LA) - this video will cover how to edit your own script that will optimize windows for you I would follow this video and make your script and then run the script once a month to make sure your settings are still set the way you want them (windows likes to reset them once and while)

+- [How to REALLY make Windows 10 Super Light for Gaming](https://www.youtube.com/watch?v=IU5F01oOzQQ&amp;t=2s) – this is another video that shows how you can use scrips to make windows light for gaming.

 - If you are looking to play a specific game and want the best settings than look for a guide by [Panjno](https://www.youtube.com/user/PanjnoTutorials)
   - [Call of duty Warzone](https://www.youtube.com/watch?v=FU8S3srYtbg)